Ernst Zermelo: Research in set theory

 In 1900, in the Paris conference of the International Congress of Mathematicians, David Hilbert challenged the mathematical community with his famous Hilbert's problems, a list of 23 unsolved fundamental questions which mathematicians should attack during the coming century.
 The first of these, a problem of set theory, was the continuum hypothesis introduced by Cantor in 1878, and in the course of its statement Hilbert also mentioned the need to prove the well-ordering theorem.

 Zermelo began to work on the problems of set theory under Hilbert's influence and in 1902 published his first work concerning the addition of transfinite cardinals.
-By that time he had also discovered the so-called Russell paradox.
+By that time he had also discovered the so-called Russell paradox as evidenced by Husserl’s Nachlass.
 In 1904, he succeeded in taking the first step suggested by Hilbert towards the continuum hypothesis when he proved the well-ordering theorem (every set can be well ordered).
 This result brought fame to Zermelo, who was appointed Professor in Göttingen, in 1905.
 His proof of the well-ordering theorem, based on the powerset axiom and the axiom of choice, was not accepted by all mathematicians, mostly because the axiom of choice was a paradigm of non-constructive mathematics.
 In 1908, Zermelo succeeded in producing an improved proof making use of Dedekind's notion of the "chain" of a set, which became more widely accepted; this was mainly because that same year he also offered an axiomatization of set theory.

 Zermelo began to axiomatize set theory in 1905; in 1908, he published his results despite his failure to prove the consistency of his axiomatic system.
 See the article on Zermelo set theory for an outline of this paper, together with the original axioms, and the original numbering.

-In 1922, Abraham Fraenkel and Thoralf Skolem independently improved Zermelo's axiom system.
+In 1922, Abraham Fraenkel and Thoralf Skolem independently expanded Zermelo's axiom system, adding the axioms of replacement and regularity.
 The resulting system, now called Zermelo–Fraenkel axioms (ZF), is now the most commonly used system for axiomatic set theory.